martinbudden/BabyCube/BC200/readme.md

 ![Stage_1_assembly](assemblies/Stage_1_assembly.png)

-Bolt the Left_Face and the left feet to the base.
+1. Bolt the Left_Face and the left feet to the base.
+2. Bolt the Right_Face and the right feet to the base.

 ![Stage_1_assembled](assemblies/Stage_1_assembled.png)